 Who Exactly Is a Sales Manager?

 In most cases, a sales manager is a person responsible for building, managing, and leading a sales team in an organisation.
 Though this is usually true for all sales managers, the roles and responsibilities can vary from one organisation to another.

 Sales management, as a business function, focuses on the management of an organisation’s sales operations by applying various sales techniques.
-As sales generates revenue and drives profit for a business, the role of sales managers is extremely crucial.
+As sales generate revenue and drive profit for a business, the role of sales managers is extremely crucial.